An improved input-constrained funnel controller for nonlinear systems

 \begin{enumerate} \item[\textbf{(P4)}] For all $y^0 \in C^{r-1}([-h,0],\R^m)$ there exist $M_1, \ldots, M_{r+1}\in C(\R_{\ge 0}\times\R^p\times\R^m,\R_{\ge 0})$ which are bounded in~$t$, such that for all $t\ge 0$, all $(d,v)\in\R^p\times\R^m$ and all $\zeta_1,\ldots,\zeta_r\in C([-h,t],\R^m)$ with $\zeta_i|_{[-h,0]} = (y^0)^{(i-1)}$ for $i=1,\ldots,r$ we have:

 \end{enumerate}

 Note that the functions $M_i$ in (P4) depend on the initial history $y^0$ in~\eqref{eq:Sys}.
-Furthermore, compared to~\cite{Berg24} we additionally assume that each~$M_i$ is bounded in~$t$, which is required to show that the control signal~$v$ in~\eqref{eq:IC}, generated by the controller, is bounded.

-Next we recall the system class from~\cite{Berg24}.
+Furthermore, compared to~\cite{Berg24} we additionally assume that each~$M_i$ is bounded in~$t$, which is required to show that the control signal~$v$ in~\eqref{eq:IC}, generated by the controller, is bounded.\\ Next we recall the system class from~\cite{Berg24}.
 We stress that the high-gain property of system~\eqref{eq:Sys} required in earlier approaches, see e.g.~\cite{BergIlch21}, is not needed here; this is also different from~\cite{TrakBech24}.
 It is not even required that~$f$ depends on~$u$; however, in this case it is possible that the tracking error grows unbounded.

 \begin{Def} For $m,r\in\N$ we say that system~\eqref{eq:Sys} belongs to the system class $\cN^{m,r}$, written $(d,f,T)\in\cN^{m,r}$, if $d\in L^\infty(\R_{\ge 0},\R^p)$, $f\in C(\R^p\times \R^q\times\R^m,\R^m)$, $T\in {\mathbb T}^{rm,q}_h$ for some $p,q\in\N$, $h\geq 0$ and $(f,T)$ satisfy property~(P4). \end{Def}